wp-plugins/skedmaker-online-scheduling/readme.txt

 == Changelog ==
 = .90 =
 * Update CSS to adapt on mobile devices.
+* IMPORTANT: Change shortcode from [skedmaker] to [wp-skedmaker] -- be sure to update your page.

 = .81 =
 * Update to allow for permalinks and default setting options.